blittable/blittable.github.io/_posts/2019-7-27-why-learning-rust-now-might-be-a-not-so-bad-idea.md

 - "But I can already do everything in language X, so..."
 - "There are no Rust jobs..."
-- "Rust is hard."
+- "Rust is hard..."
-- "Rust doesn't have libraries/packages to lean on..."
+- "Rust doesn't have enough libraries/packages to lean on..."

+  true, kinda true, kinda true, that depends...
 OK(())

 Before getting into some details, a couple points: